meteor/meteor/content/ui-ux.md

 Loading states are notoriously difficult to work on visually as they are by definition transient and often are barely noticeable in a development environment where subscriptions load almost instantly.

 This is one reason why being able to achieve any state at will in the component styleguide (see above) is so important and useful.
-As our resuable component `listsShow` simply chooses to render based on it's `todosReady` argument and does not concern itself with a subscription, it is trivial to render it in a styleguide in the loading state.
+As our reusable component `listsShow` simply chooses to render based on it's `todosReady` argument and does not concern itself with a subscription, it is trivial to render it in a styleguide in the loading state.

 ### Pagination